IsakSundeSingh/rust-file-explorer-workshop/README.md

 ### 🧂 17.
 Spicing up our error-messages

-We've used anyhow for error-handling, but missed out on [contexts](https://docs.rs/anyhow/latest/anyhow/trait.Context.html)!
+We've used color_eyre for error-handling, but missed out on [contexts](https://docs.rs/eyre/0.6.12/eyre/trait.WrapErr.html#tymethod.context)!
 Contexts give better contexts to errors for more easily figuring out why an error occurred.

-🏆 Use the `anyhow::Context::context`-method to add context to errors
+🏆 Use the `color_eyre::eyre::Context::context`-method to add context to errors (or `wrap_err`)

 💡 Remember that non-static trait-methods that have a receiver (e.g. `self`, `&self`, `&mut self`, and so on) can be called as a regular method: `error.context("this failed in the context of blah and blah")?`.